mc-wusel/ALdefaultProjectSettings/README.md

 Some advice before you start:

--Check the issues first.
+- Check the issues first.
 It may be that your idea, bug, or feature has already been mentioned by someone else.

 - Create an issue before starting work!
 This is important.
 I may already be working on an improvement similar (or equal) to what you planned on working.